x86txt/portfolio/proposals/cyware/README.md

 2. An OVA that runs Linux, a container runtime, and then runs our applications as containers within.
    - running a set of containers rather than installing applications directly into the OS eliminates almost all the nuance that would come with a client's environment and allows us to add administrative functionality and also implement very basic state configuration.

 By providing two well-known and understood formats it will make upgrades and maintenance straightforward - our containerized customers will know how to pull the latest versions of a container and perform an upgrade, and for our OVA clients, we can either give them a limited SSH account that allows them to connect and upgrade the containers (backed by clear, concise documentation), or if we want a more professional look, build a small "administrative" GUI that allows the client to manage certain aspects of the VM and perform application upgrades.

+> **Note**
-See the [Maintenance](#3-maintenance) section for additional color here.
+> See the [Maintenance](#3-maintenance) section for additional color here.

 ### Package Compilation and Validation